CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 ### 12. Software *MUST* have a clear maintainer

-All software *MUST* have a clear mainainer.
+All software *MUST* have a clear maintainer.
 The only exception is if the software is explicitly unsupported, abandoned or an initial experimental prototype not ready for adoption.
 The maintainer may be a person (or multiple) or an institution.
 The maintainer is responsible for responding to user requests, bug reports, security vulnerabilities and for releases and packaging.
 The maintainer *MUST* be specified in the formal software metadata